Miranda-Tang/Mini-Canvas-A-Course-Management-Tool/README.md

-# Mini Canvas: A Learning Analytics Tool
+# Mini Canvas: A Course Management Tool

 *Given a course ID, extract details of the course.*